Different Strokes in Randomised Strategies: Revisiting Kuhn's Theorem under Finite-Memory Assumptions: Extension: imperfect information

+\textbf{Perfect recall.} We now consider games where the player we study can see their own actions.
+In this case, we have the following theorem.

+\begin{theorem} The taxonomy of Figure~\ref{figure:lattice} for $\playerI$ established in games of perfect information extends to games with imperfect information with perfect recall. \end{theorem} \begin{proof} We have previously explained that Theorem~\ref{theorem:RRR:RDR} holds even without perfect recall.
+Therefore, we need only generalise the statements of Theorems~\ref{theorem:mixed:behavioural} and~\ref{theorem:RRR:DRR} to games with imperfect information and perfect recall.
+As we did with Theorem~\ref{theorem:RRR:RDR}, we briefly argument how to adapt their proofs when replacing states and actions with observations in a setting with perfect recall.

 In Theorem~\ref{theorem:mixed:behavioural}, we simulate RDD strategies by means of DRD strategies.
-The approach is as follows: we keep track of a finite set of pure FM strategies and remove one whenever we perceive an action that is inconsistent with it.
-Using the visibility of actions, we can use this same approach in games of imperfect information.
-Furthermore, the RDD strategy that is simulated and all of the pure FM strategies encoded in the simulating DRD strategy all use exactly the same observation-based update scheme.
-Therefore, this construction is suitable to establish that any RDD strategy has an outcome-equivalent DRD counterpart in the context of imperfect information.
+We keep track of a finite set of pure FM strategies and remove one whenever we perceive an action that is inconsistent with it.
+The visibility of actions makes this approach viable in games of imperfect information.
+Furthermore, the RDD strategy that is simulated and all of the pure FM strategies encoded in the simulating DRD strategy all use the exact same observation-based update scheme.
+Therefore, any RDD strategy has an outcome-equivalent DRD counterpart in games of imperfect information with perfect recall.

 Theorem~\ref{theorem:RRR:DRR} claims that any RRR strategy admits some outcome-equivalent DRR strategy.
 The approach consists in adding a new initial memory state, and then leverage stochastic updates to enter the supplied RRR strategy from the second step of the game and proceed as though we had been using it from the start.
 We designed the updates from the new initial memory state so that, from the second step in the game, the distribution over memory states was the same in the RRR strategy and the constructed DRR one.
 More precisely, the update probability distribution from the new initial state is defined as the probability over the memory states of the RRR strategy after one step.
-Lemma~\ref{lemma:imperfect:fm:uniformity} ensures that this distribution is robust to the passage to imperfect information, and justifies that the approach can be used.
+The main argument of the proof of Lemma~\ref{lemma:imperfect:fm:uniformity} ensures that this distribution is robust to the passage to imperfect information and justifies that the proof approach generalises to this setting. \end{proof}

-Finally, Theorem~\ref{theorem:RRR:RDR}, unlike the previous two, does not rely on the visibility of actions.
-This theorem states that for all RRR strategies, one can find an outcome-equivalent RDR strategy.
-The tactic in our proof was to preemptively draw actions before we entered new memory states.
-The updates in the RDR strategy we built directly used constants inferred from the next-move function (i.e., independent from states and actions themselves) and the updates of the RRR strategy.
-Therefore, the same construction can be directly adapted to games of partial information.